How to Mix Gray & Beige In the Same Room

 Let’s flip things around (which is also Tim’s favorite Friday night saying)…

-When partnering warm colors with cooler colors (or finishes), the warm color should be LIGHTER than the cool one (or at LEAST the same depth).
+When pairing warm colors with cooler colors (or finishes), the warm color should be lighter than the cool one (or at least the same depth).

 Check out the combo in this next photo.
 Why does this palette BARELY make the cut?

-PRO: the gray shiplap wall is darker than the creamy-beige wall (as it should be) = the cooler colour is darker than the lighter, warmer color.
+PRO: The gray shiplap wall is darker than the creamy-beige wall (as it should be), which means the cooler color is darker than the lighter, warmer color.

-BORDERLINE: the gray shiplap wall is the same depth as the beige sofa.
-However, if the gray shiplap were any lighter, the palette would look off-balance as the WARM colour would be the STRONGER of the two.
+BORDERLINE: The gray shiplap wall is the same depth as the beige sofa.
+However, if the gray shiplap were any lighter, the palette would look off-balance as the WARM color would be the strongest of the two.

-Warm neutrals rarely love neutrals that are cooler AND lighter than them.
+Warm neutrals are fussy with neutrals that are cooler AND lighter than them.

-Cool neutrals rarely love neutrals that are warmer AND darker than them.
+Cool neutrals are fussy with neutrals that are warmer AND darker than them.

 Why does the palette in this next home work so well?